WORKING WITH DG ECHO AS AN INTERNATIONAL ORGANISATION | 2021 - 2027

 A Voucher has per its intrinsic nature a restriction on what can be purchased / exchanged for.
 Therefore if a voucher has a whatsoever restriction is and remain a voucher.
 It has to be considered cash only if it allows to retrieve money from an ATM or can be used to purchase whatever and whenever (unlikely).

-ATTENTION!
-As discussed, some e-cards have wallets: some restricted (i.e. for food only) and some wallets whose amount can be cashed in an ATM.
-In this case, the partner should differentiate the two types of modalities.
+ATTENTION: some e-card have wallets: some restricted (ie for food only) and some wallets whose amount can be cashed in an ATM.
+In this case the partner should differentiate the two type of modalities.

 b) if, for whatever reason, some of the money distributed to the final beneficiaries is left pending in the beneficiary's own account at the end of the Action's eligibility period - that money does not automatically represent an unspent balance since it has been 'incurred' and if is still under the control of the beneficiary.
 Funds that are however no longer under the control of the beneficiary due to the timeframe having expired or deactivation of an account are considered as unspent funds and subject to return to the donor.
 The mere fact that a cost has been "incurred", naturally, will not make it an eligible cost unless the other criteria are also respected.
 However, in multi-donor Actions questions on cost eligibility of this nature will not always have a financial impact as ineligible costs may be covered by the Notional Approach.